 \section{Discussions}

 In this paper, we considered identifying non-cognitive predictors of students' academic performance based on complex data from ILSAs that involve many missing values, mixed data types, and measurement errors.
 This problem can naturally be formulated as a variable selection problem.
-However, existing statistical methods are not applicable, due to the complex data structure.
-For instance, variable selection methods for linear regression do not solve the current problem, due to (1) the response variable -- students' academic achievement -- is not directly observable but measurement by cognitive items, and (2) there are many missing values in the predictors.
+However, existing statistical methods are not applicable due to the complex data structure.
+For instance, variable selection methods for linear regression do not solve the current problem due to that (1) the response variable -- students' academic achievement -- is not directly observable but measured by cognitive items, and (2) there are many missing values in the predictors.
 We addressed these challenges by proposing a new model which combines a latent regression model and a Gaussian copula model.
-Furthermore, we proposed a derandomised knockoff method under the proposed method variable selection.
-This method tackles the multiple comparison issue of variable selection, by controlling the PFER, a familywise error rate for variable selection. {Theoretical properties of the proposed method were established.} We focused on an application to PISA 2015 data, with the response variable being students' proficiency in the science domain.
+Furthermore, we proposed a derandomized knockoff method under a general latent variable model framework which includes the proposed latent regression model as a special case.
+This method tackles the multiple comparison issues of variable selection by controlling the PFER, a familywise error rate for variable selection. {Theoretical properties of the proposed method were established.} We focused on an application to PISA 2015 data, with the response variable being students' proficiency in the science domain.
 This analysis involved 5,685 students, 184 science items, and 62 non-cognitive variables that are of mixed types and contain many missing values.
-To our best knowledge, this is the first variable selection study of ILSAs that involve a dataset as large as the current one.
-With PFER level set to be $\nu = 1, 2, 3$, the proposed procedure selected 38, 41, and 46 variables, respectively.
+To our best knowledge, this is the first variable selection study of ILSAs that involves a dataset as large as the current one.
+With PFER level set to be $\nu = 1, 2, 3$, the proposed procedure selected 36, 45, and 48 variables, respectively.
 The model selection results are sensible, and signs of the parameter estimates for most of the selected variables are consistent with our intuition.
-The variable selection and parameter estimation results were examined from the perspectives of family socioeconomic status, school attending behaviours, teacher-related factors, science course resources and choices at school, out-of-school activities, perception and attitude towards science and related topics, and other psychological factors.
-These results provided insights into non-cognitive factors that are likely associated with students science achievement, which can be useful to educators, policy makers, and other stakeholders.
+The variable selection and parameter estimation results were examined from the perspectives of family socioeconomic status, school attending behaviors, teacher-related factors, science course resources and choices at school, out-of-school activities, perception and attitude towards science and related topics, and other psychological factors.
+These results provided insights into non-cognitive factors that are likely associated with students' science achievement, which can be useful to educators, policymakers, and other stakeholders.